Introduction to Amazon interviews

 - Do we think the actions we have seen are driven by their surrounding culture?
 If given a different environment, would they adapt?

-How to prepare for an Amazon interview
+How to prepare for an Amazon behavioral interview

 Things the interviewers specifically look for: